katelee168/katelee168.github.io/drafts/generative-ai/1-training-data.md

 ## Image Generation Datasets

-Until relatively recently, most of Machine Learning with image data focused on classification tasks than image generation.
+Until relatively recently, most of Machine Learning with image data focused on classification than generating images.
 Early datasets include [MNIST](https://www.lri.fr/~marc/Master2/MNIST_doc.pdf) (1999), which consisted of 60,000 black-and-white images of digits; [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), which contained 60,000 photographs of objects from 10 classes, including airplanes, frogs, and cats; and Imagenet (2009), which contains over 14 million images from 1,000 classes.
 Deep Learning researchers relied heavily on these datasets to develop methodologies for image classification, and early work on machine learning-powered image generation, including [generative adversarial networks (GAN)](https://arxiv.org/pdf/1406.2661.pdf) (2014) and [denoising diffusion models](https://dl.acm.org/doi/abs/10.5555/3495724.3496298), followed suit.
-For many years, the diversity present in large datasets like Imagenet confounded image generation approaches.
+For many years, it was difficult to generate images similar to images in large, image datasets like Imagenet because of the diversity present.
 Large but more narrowly-scoped datasets allowed for the development of models with higher fidelity generations.
 Prominent datasets included [Celeb-A](https://openaccess.thecvf.com/content_iccv_2015/html/Liu_Deep_Learning_Face_ICCV_2015_paper.html) (2015) which contained 200k close-up images of faces; [Caltech-UCSD Birds](https://vision.cornell.edu/se3/caltech-ucsd-birds-200/) with over 11k bird photos; and [Oxford Flowers 102] with 1k flower photos.